4Falcon4/card-game/README.md

 - Some UI elements may not scale perfectly on all resolutions
 - Earned chips are inconsistent between runs
 - Split hand incorrectly changing states when busted
+- Confirmation prompts are not using correct style

 ## Credits